Campanula americana: Morphology

-Reproduction
+Reproduction and Life History

-Campanula americana is self-compatible and exhibits sequential hermaphroditism as a protandrous plant.
-Mating strageties of C. Americana are plastic and dependent on pollinator abundance.
-When there are pollinators present in substantial numbers, C. americana uses out-crossing for reproduction but the plants are able to self-pollinate as security against low pollinator visits.
+The American bellflower is self-compatible and exhibits sequential hermaphroditism as a protandrous plant.
+Mating strategies are plastic, meaning they can adapt with changes in the environment, and dependent on pollinator abundance.
+When there are pollinators present in substantial numbers, the American bellflower reproduces via out-crossing, a reproduction strategy of breeding between different individuals.
+When there are low numbers of pollinators visiting, the plants are able to self-pollinate.

 Pollen ranges in color from dark purple to light tan.

-The fruiting bodies are capsules, which are displayed from August to March and contain many seeds.
+The fruiting bodies are capsules, displayed from August to March, and contain many seeds.
 The seeds are oblong, with a pebbled surface, and a winged margin.
-Seeds are typically 1.3-1.6mm long and 1.5-1.7 mm wide.
-The seeds of the tall bellflower are not usually predated upon.
-Tall bellflower seeds are light and small, suitable for their main form of dispersal by water.
+Seeds are typically 1.3–1.6 mm long and 1.5–1.7 mm wide.
+The seeds of the American bellflower are not usually specifically predated upon.
+American bellflower seeds are light and small, suitable for their main form of dispersal by water.
 It has been put forth that ants may be another mode of seed dispersal.

+The amount of light and nutrients the maternal plant receives influences their offspring's germination timing.
+This germination timing from the maternal tissue in turn informs the life history strategy of the American bellflower, as it controls if the offspring will be an annual or biennial plant.
+Seeds that germinate in the fall produce annual plants and spring-germinating seeds produce biennial plants.
+Binneal plants produce a basal rosette in the first year, and bloom in the second year from a tall stalk that grows from the basal rosette.

 Taxonomy

 Carl Linnaeus proposed the name Campanula americana in 1753.

-Campanula is derived from the Latin campana, which means "little bell".
-However, C. americana is an exception in its genus with its flat rather than bell shaped flower.
-With this outlier morphological difference, a new genus of Campanulastrum has been proposed for the tall bellflower.
+Campanula is derived from the Latin word campana, which translates to "little bell" in reference to the typical bell-shaped flower of the genus.
+However, the American bellflower is an exception in its genus with its flat rather than bell shaped flower.
+With this morphological difference, a new genus titled Campanulastrum has been proposed for the American bellflower.
+Some authorities, including the USDA PLANTS database, consider the name Campanulastrum americanum to be the accepted name for this species.
+The name Campanulastrum americana is used as another synonym for the American bellflower.

-The species name americana refers to the habitat range of America.
+The species name of americana refers to the habitat range of America.